 When fall is nearby, thinking of clearing the garden off those dry fallen leaves itself gives panic attacks.
 It’s not a simple task to do with a large broom.
 For many homeowners, the backpack leaf blower is the ideal tool to get the job done quickly and effortlessly.

-But how and where to store this large piece of equipment in the house?
+But how and where to store this large piece of heavy powerful blower in the house?

 During the autumn, you will need to use the backpack leaf blower every day to get rid of the piles of falling stuff.
 Hence you need to keep it safely within reach.
 If you are indecisive about choosing the right storage area, you are not alone.